 Lenders will tell you that the interest rate on the HELOC is based upon the prime rate.
 That is true.
 But there is a lot of wiggle room.
 Whatever current interest rates are, your HELOC rate can vary a good deal from lender to lender.
 It largely depends upon how much the specific lender marks up the rate.
 That margin between the final rate and the government’s rate is the lender’s profit.

 For instance, if the current prime rate is 3%, a common markup is 2%.
 So your rate at the end of the day is 5%.
-See if you can find a HELOC lender who will charge less of a markup.
+See if you can find a top rated HELOC lender who will charge less of a markup.

 #3 Intro Rate Markups Also Can Differ by Home Equity Lenders

 The difference between the base index rate and the rate that you are paying is often due to a temporary margin discount.
 Do not assume that the HELOC interest rate markup will be the same throughout the loan.
 Verify if the interest rate markup is uniform throughout the entire loan.
 Always set out to secure the best HELOC rates.
-The RefiGuide can help you find the top home equity lenders.

 #4 Lenders Have Varied HELOC Rate Caps